-Over the course of the year ended June 30, 2012 the Authority made several budget line item transfers and one designation of fund balance in the general fund budget.
-The additional designation of fund balance was for \$15,000 to cover additions to the education budget.
+Over the course of the year ended June 30, 2013 the Authority made several budget line item transfers in the general fund budget.
 The line item transfers were made to cover personnel related costs.
-Overall, actual expenditures were below budget by approximately \$73,238 for the year ended June 30, 2012.
+Overall, actual expenditures were below budget by approximately \$67,526 for the year ended June 30, 2013.